dertin/debian-nginx-php/README.md

-# LEMP stack on a Debian server
+# LEMP Stack on Debian

 The latest stable versions of software for a LEMP stack on a Debian server are compiled with an optimized configuration for the best performance, speed of response and security.